-Known globally as Embracing the World, the Mata Amritanandamayi Math's humanitarian programs are multifaceted and aimed at helping those in need.
+Led by Amma around the world, Embracing the World's humanitarian programs are multifaceted and aimed at helping those in need.
 This inspires compassion and a sense of oneness with our fellow human beings, whatever their background.
 The programs strive to alleviate the burden of the poor by providing the five basic needs-food, shelter, healthcare, education and livelihood-wherever and whenever possible.
 We are especially focused on helping to meet these needs in the aftermath of major disasters.